This article has links to products and services we love, which we may make commission from.

 Most people stay in their cars, but if traveling during sunrise, you might want to bundle up and see Hatteras disappear into the distance as you depart.

-The main Ocracoke attractions are around a 10-minute drive from the ferry port and include Lifeguard Beach and the lighthouse.
+The main Ocracoke attractions are around a 10-minute drive from the ferry port, including Lifeguard Beach and the lighthouse.

 For such a compact area, there are quite a few cafes, restaurants, and bars, such as Smacnalley’s, Ocracoke Coffee Company, and Howards’s.

-Most people park their cars and hire golf carts or rent bikes; we did the latter.
+Most people park their cars, hire golf carts, or rent bikes; we did the latter.

 Ocracoke Accommodation